Cost of travelling in India

 This includes accommodation, transport, entry fees for commonly visited sights and meals.
-It does NOT include personal expenses (the Pashmina scarf you bought at a shop for granny or the leather sandals discovered on a bazaar for your best friend etc.).
+It does NOT include personal expenses (the Pashmina scarf you bought at a shop or the leather sandals)

+This range is for young adventurous backpackers ready to experience India to the fullest and out of your comfort distance.
 This would include stay in dormitories at backpackers’ hostels or private rooms at cheap budget hotels.
-You would travel on local buses and trains and take only one domestic flight for the longest distance.
-You would eat both street food and in restaurants and visit the most popular sights.
+You’d travel on local buses and trains and take only one domestic flight for the longest distance.
+You’d also eat both street food and in restaurants and visit the most popular sights.

-If you can increase your budget by adding USD 40 or EUR 30 to that of a backpacker trip, you will be able to add significant value to your trip.
-You can stay at charming boutique hotels and friendly homestays, travel faster by including a few internal flights, the best train classes available and few chauffeur-driven car rides.
-From time to time you can treat yourself with a meal at a fancier restaurant and add one activity per city like cooking classes, dessert safari or a trek.
+If you’re the kind of traveller who likes to keep it on the economic side, but without taking the comfort out of your vacation, this category is for you.
+If you can increase your budget by adding 40 USD or 30 EUR to that of a backpacking trip, you will be able to add significant value to your trip.
+You can stay at charming boutique hotels and friendly homestays, travel faster by including a few internal flights.
+You can also choose from the best train classes available and few chauffeur-driven car rides.
+From time to time you can treat yourself with a meal at a fancier restaurant and add one activity per city like cooking classes, a desert safari or a nice trek.

 If you’re used to luxury travel, you’ll be delighted with the variety of options India has in store for you, especially in terms of hotels and resorts.
-You can fly your way to most destinations and travel in a comfortable, air-conditioned SUV.
-All the big cities and some of the smaller cities as well offer great gourmet dining options that cannot be missed.
+You can fly your way to most places and travel in a comfortable, air-conditioned SUV.
+All the big cities and some of the smaller cities as well offer great gourmet dining options that shouldn’t be missed.

 Cost of accommodation in India

-In bigger cities, especially Mumbai, in certain tourist areas like Goa and in the winter months of December, January and February the hotel tariffs are higher.
-They are the lowest in the off-season in Monsoon, from May to August.
+In big cities, tourist havens and during the winter months of December, January, and February, the hotel tariffs are higher.
+They’re lowest in the off-season in the monsoon season and from May to August.

-Budget Backpacker Traveler – As a budget traveler you can easily find hotels/hostels in India between INR 700-1500 a night that offers a clean simple room or a nice dorm bed.
-Breakfast is usually not included in this price, although occasionally it is.
+As a budget traveller you can easily find hotels/hostels in India between INR 700-1500 (9-20 USD, 8-18 EUR) a night that offer a clean simple room or a nice dorm bed.
+Breakfast is sometimes included but not always.

-An exciting new prospect for backpackers looking at touring India is the quirky new hostels that are springing up across India.
-They are safe, clean, fun (they plan great activities) and a wonderful place to meet travelers.
+An exciting new prospect for backpackers looking at visiting India is the quirky new hostels that are springing up across India.
+They are safe, clean, fun (they plan great activities) and a wonderful place to meet travellers.
 We tend to include them a lot while planning trips for backpackers.

 One can also find cheaper places to stay in India.
-As low as INR 300 to INR 500 a night, but cleanliness and safety is questionable.
+As low as INR 300-500 (4-7 USD, 3-6 EUR) a night, but cleanliness and safety is questionable.
 These are best if booked after being personally inspected.
-Our calculation is based on budget hotels between INR 800-1500 a night.
+Our calculation is based on budget hotels between INR 800-1500 (11-18 USD, 9-18 EUR) a night.

-Mid Budget Traveler – A little more comfort!
+A little more comfort!
 If you are looking at a private room and private bathroom at all times.
-Ranging between simple and spotless rooms on average, to quirky and a few heritage or boutique stays you would spend an average of INR 2500 for a room a night.
+Ranging between simple and spotless rooms on average, to a few heritage or boutique stays you would spend an average of INR 2500 (34 USD, 29 EUR) for a room a night.

-You would have breakfast included in your tariff for most nights, always have a private bathroom, some of your hotels may have a pool, a garden or a very nice view.
+You would have breakfast included for most nights, a private bathroom every night, and some hotels may have a pool, a garden or a very nice view.

 Cost of transportation in India

 You will use public transport, foot or tuk-tuks (auto rickshaws) to travel within cities.
-You should account for an average of INR 800 (USD/ EUR 12) per person per day as transport expense.
+You should account for an average of INR 800 (11 USD, 9 EUR) per person per day as transport expense.

-Comfort Traveler – You would have a car and driver drive you for most of the route.
-In addition, train rides would always be the best available A/C class and only an option if it is the most convenient solution.
+You would have a car and driver for most of the route.
+In addition, train rides would always be the best available A/C class and only an option if it were the most convenient solution.
 You would take flights whenever distances are too long.
 Having a car and driver through your trip in India is a comfortable and flexible way to explore the country.

-You would be spending an average of INR 1500 (USD/ EUR 25) per person per day for transportation.
+You would be spending an average of INR 1500 (USD 20/ EUR 16) for transportation per day.